 Apps to help you navigate the stars

 The Planets app has all the basics you could want for reading the stars in the sky in an easy-to-use interface.
 View the sky in 2-D or 3-D, and navigate simply by moving your iPhone.
 The names of stars and constellations are overlaid on the sky so you know exactly what you're looking at in the heavens.
 It will tell you when planets are visible, and even has rotating globes of our solar system's planets and Earth's moon.

 One of the most popular free astronomy apps out there, Star Chart uses augmented reality to look at the sky, and shows you just what you're looking at using a 3-D simulation of the night sky.
 You can use it during daylight hours to view what constellations are drown out by the sun's light.
 Planets in our solar system (including 3-D details) and more than 120,000 stars are included.
 And you can even shift backward in time to the sky 10,000 years ago.
 Learn more about the figures behind constellation names thanks to the beautiful renderings that are overlaid on the stars.

-Similar to the Rise app only for Android users, this app provides sunrise and sunset times for any spot in the world.
+The Sunrise Sunset app provides sunrise and sunset times for any spot in the world.
 It also has a 3D visualization for the path of the sun throughout the day, and keeps track of when planets rise and set.

 Editor's note: This story has been updated with new information since it was first published in April 2014.